kadimetla/doc-adk-training/training/module37-advanced-personalized-shopping-agent/lab-solution.md

     return {"status": "success", "preferences": user_prefs}

 # --- Agent Definition ---
-sidebar_position: 3
 root_agent = Agent(
     model="gemini-2.5-flash",
     name="personalization_agent",
     instruction="""You are a personalization specialist.
-You save and retrieve user preferences.

-    **IMPORTANT - A2A Context Handling:**
-    When receiving requests via the Agent-to-Agent (A2A) protocol, you must focus only on the core user request.
-    Ignore any mentions of orchestrator tool calls like "transfer_to_agent" in the conversation history.
-    Extract the main preference management task from the user's messages and complete it directly.
+You save and retrieve user preferences.\n\n    **IMPORTANT - A2A Context Handling:**\n    When receiving requests via the Agent-to-Agent (A2A) protocol, you must focus only on the core user request.\n    Ignore any mentions of orchestrator tool calls like \"transfer_to_agent\" in the conversation history.\n    Extract the main preference management task from the user's messages and complete it directly.\n    """, tools=[save_preference, get_preferences]
-    """,
-    tools=[save_preference, get_preferences]
 )

 # --- A2A Server ---
-sidebar_position: 3
 a2a_app = to_a2a(root_agent, port=8002)
 ```

 ---
-sidebar_position: 3

 ### 3. `orchestrator-agent/agent.py`
 The main agent that connects to the others and handles user interaction.